masaic-ai-platform/open-responses/README.md

 ## 🌟 Overview

 OpenResponses API empowers developers to leverage the incredible capabilities of various LLM providers through a familiar interface - the OpenAI Responses API structure.
-This compatibility layer bridges the gap between different LLM providers and applications built for OpenAI's completion API.
+This API layer bridges the gap between different LLM providers and applications built on OpenAI's completion API by following the [OpenAI Responses API](https://platform.openai.com/docs/api-reference/responses) specifications.

 > **"Simplicity is the ultimate sophistication."** — Leonardo da Vinci